By David Joel Miller.

 Personally, I have taken to believing that Arizona does not exist.
 California just runs all the way to New Mexico.
 Those of you that think you live in Arizona knock that foolishness off and start sending your taxes my way.

 People have denied the existence of addiction for years saying those people just chose to be that way.
 Some of them say the same thing about schizophrenia.
 Now the medical people are saying almost all medications including prescribed ones can cause tolerance and withdrawal so they all met the old definition for addiction.

 We are getting around this one by elimination addiction – it is no more.
-All of you that thought you knew someone with an addiction you were wrong – there is no such thing as addiction – We will however be treating a lot of people next year for substance use disorders and the key characteristic of that disorder will be loss of control over their usage of a substance.
+All of you that thought you knew someone with an addiction you were wrong – there is no such thing as addiction – We will, however, be treating a lot of people next year for substance use disorders and the key characteristic of that disorder will be a loss of control over their usage of a substance.